Domain Name Registration

 However, if you searched on Google.Com for “mats new zealand” the result might well include sites which ranked highly on the Google.Co.NZ search.

-You CAN have the two or more URL’s pointed at the same site… but I would not advise any attempt to actively promote more than one!
+You CAN have the two or more URL’s pointed at the same site… but I would not advise any attempt to actively promote more than one domain with the same content!
 There is a danger that the SE’s could could punish you for attempting to get duplicate content indexed, which is a forbidden practice.

 However, it is completely legitimate and common practice to point multiple URLS at the same IP address;